-It makes sense to evaluate a runway design anytime an intersection is involved or if it is necessary to tie into existing elevations with vertical curves.
-It is a cost-effective method to ensure that the intended profile does not create a ride quality problem.
+Evaluating a runway design anytime an intersection is involved or if it is necessary to tie into existing elevations with vertical curves is a cost-effective way to ensure the end result produces acceptable aircraft responses and does not produce complaints of roughness.
 This analysis could prevent unnecessary corrective action and added expense.